-- o Elimination of expired authentication keys and deduplication of security associations.
-This is done earliest possible to keep subsequent procedures focused on their respective tasks. - o Maintenance of particular ordering within the derived sequence of ESAs.
-The ordering deterministically depends on the ordering within interface's sequence of CSAs and ordering within KeyChain sequence of each CSA.
-Particular correlation maintained by this procedure implements a concept of fair (independent of number of keys contained by each) competition between CSAs.
+o Elimination of expired authentication keys and deduplication of security associations.
+This is done as early as possible to keep subsequent procedures focused on their respective tasks.

+o Maintenance of particular ordering within the derived sequence of The ordering deterministically depends on the ordering within the interface's sequence of CSAs and the ordering within KeyChain sequence of each CSA.
+The particular correlation maintained by this procedure implements a concept of fair (independent of number of keys contained by each) competition between CSAs.